Child Custody Final Hearing Process

 A person seeking child custody or parenting orders in Queensland can conclude their application in one of two ways.

-Parents can come to an agreement about their children.
-This agreement can be made official by the court in a Consent Order.
-If you cannot reach an agreement, the Court will hold a Final Hearing (known as a “trial” in the Family Court).
-The Court will then issue Final Orders.
-The Court will list a matter for a Final Hearing.
-This happens when both parties have finished pre-trial procedures.
+The Court will list a matter for a Final Hearing when both parties have finished pre-trial procedures.
 All interim applications must also have been dealt with.
-Before you go to a Final Hearing, you should seek expert legal advice on both the Final Hearing process and the chances of success for your case.
+Before a hearing, you should seek expert legal advice on both the Final Hearing process and the chances of success for your case.

 If you don’t receive the orders you wanted at the Final Hearing, the Court can sometimes make you pay.
 This could be some, or even all, of the legal costs of the other party (or parties) to the dispute.